 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 Dad’s weekend isn’t exactly official at FSU, meaning that there isn’t one specific weekend that it is called for, but many sororities and fraternities have one.
 My sorority has one during the Spring semester.
-Some will rotate years with mother-daughter or mother son weekend.
+Some will rotate years with mother-daughter or mother-son weekend.
 Sororities will either host a brunch or have some activities planned that weekend.
-Some sororities have brunch at the house; others rent out a restaurant.
+Many sororities have brunch at the house; others rent out a restaurant.
 Mine has brunch on Sunday, giving us time to hang out with the family beforehand.
 It is not uncommon for more than Dad to come for Dad’s weekend, but generally, it is about you and Dad.

 For those adventurous dads, head over to the FSU Rez – 3226 Flastacowo Rd.
 It is $3 for those aged 16 and up for entry.
 To rent a canoe, kayak or stand up paddleboard, it is $10 per hour if you don’t have a valid FSU card.
 FSU students get in for free.
 My dad loved being able to escape from technology and just canoe on the lake.
 Although he did much of the rowing, it was a great bonding experience and he got to see that Tallahassee does have a lot to offer with these scenic places.
 Some fraternities arrange for golf outings or a campus sports game.
-Often they have BBQ’s as well.
+Often they have BBQs as well.

-One of the major advantages for having one of my parents come see me was being able to eat out.
+There are many great things to do and see in Tally.
+We have a list of other great must-sees.
+One of our new favorites is Tomahawk Chop Axe Throwing Adventures that recently opened on W. Tennessee Street.
+They offer only beer & wine.
+It is a lot of fun!
+Another major advantage of having one of my parents come to see me was being able to eat out.
 If you’re a student looking to indulge, some great restaurants in town that you should check out are The Edison and Table 23.
 Check out our restaurant blog for other great suggestions.
 For those parents who are looking for a relaxing or more chill night and want to casual drink instead of going out, check out The Wine Loft.
 If Dad is a wine connoisseur, all the wine and charcuterie you could ever want is there.
 This is a great place to start the night off before dinner reservations.

-Pass on these great tips, tell your friends and like us on Facebook and Instagram.
+Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
+Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.